-- There are no roles outlined for local government in the State Heatwave Sub Plan - despite a stated role in resilience building. - There is an absence of defined arrangements for both the mitigation of, and preparedness for heatwaves at the state level - including a lead agency to coordinate heatwave emergency risk management strategies. - There are no clear guidelines for developing regional and local emergency arrangements.
+- There are no roles outlined for local government in the State Heatwave Sub Plan despite a stated role in resilience building. - There is an absence of defined arrangements for both the mitigation of, and preparedness for heatwaves at the state level - including a emergency risk management strategies. - There are no clear guidelines for developing